PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 We only considered one of the eight types of FFL in this lesson.
 You might wonder whether any of the other seven FFL structures serve as network motifs.
 For example, what happens if *X* activates *Z*, *X* represses *Y*, and *Y* activates *Z*?
 We will explore these additional FFL structures in the exercises at the end of the module.

 Finally, recall the figure above, in which the concentration of *Z* swung past its steady state before returning to the steady state.
-This figure is reminiscent **damped oscillation** process in which the concentration of a particle alternates between being above and below its steady state, while the amplitude of the oscillation gets smaller and smaller.
+This figure is reminiscent of a **damped oscillation** process in which the concentration of a particle alternates between being above and below its steady state, while the amplitude of the oscillation gets smaller and smaller.

 ![image-center](../assets/images/damped_oscillator.png){: .align-center}
 In a damped oscillation, the value of some variable (shown on the *y*-axis) back and forth around an asymptotic value while the amplitude of the oscillations decreases.[^dampedOscillator]
 {: style="font-size: medium;"}

-A damped oscillation is very similar to a true oscillation, in which the concentration of the particle bounces back and forth around a steady state concentration, but these oscillations neither increase nor decrease over time.
+In a true oscillation process, the concentration of the particle is not damped, and this concentration alternates with regularity between a minimum and maximum value.
 Oscillations are common-place in nature and remarkable because the oscillating behavior arises from the system and can be maintained without outside influence.
 But can oscillations be explained by transcription factor network motifs?
 We hope you will join us in the next lesson to find out.

 [Next lesson](oscillators){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}